andrew-chang-dewitt/pyspec/docs/lib.md

 SpecStruct class
 ----------------

+The SpecStruct class is a separate part of the PySpec Library that is only necessary if you wish to use the PySpec CLI tool with your test scripts.
+The class is used by passing an instance to **[pyspec.describe()](#pyspecdescribe)** when creating a test group.

     SpecStruct initializes with just one attribute: test_groups.
     All groups will be stored here.
 A list is used because it preserves